Improving viticulture and oenology practice through extension

 Roadshow seminars and workshops

-During the year, 17 roadshow seminars and 33 workshops were held in winemaking regions across Australia.
-Workshop topics included spray application, addressing regional challenges, Shiraz and Cabernet Sauvignon winemaking treatment tastings and smoke taint.
-A total of 1,223 participants attended these events in 2018/2019.
+During the year, nine roadshow seminars and forty-one workshops were held in winemaking regions across Australia (see Appendix 2 for details).
+Workshop topics included spray application, vine pruning methodology, Cabernet Sauvignon and Chardonnay winemaking treatment tastings, and smoke taint.
+A total of 1,559 participants attended workshop events in 2019/2020.

 Educational courses and events